LogiksPlugins/Dashboard/README.md

 Dashboard
 =========

-Dashboards for logiks digiOffice based projects, uses dashlets
+Advanced Dashboard for Logiks CMS and all other Logiks Apps.
+It uses dashlets for visualizing any kind of dashboard.